DerekSeverson/gulp-inject-stringified-html/README.md

    public/...
 ```

+Furthermore, to demonstrate the path flexibility...

-Let's just say we want the `goodbye.js` view to utilize the `hello.html` template.
+...let's just say we want the `goodbye.js` view to utilize the `hello.html` template.
 We can actually put in a `..` within the path to get into the `views/` directory.
 See the `goodbye.js` example code below.